alco/gostart/README.md

 In our util package, there are two exported functions (`Square` and `Circle`) and one private function (`cube`).
 The private function is only visible in files that are part of the package.
 Other packages can only call exported functions.

+See also this [wiki page][7], it describes the process of publishing and using remote packages.

 <a name="faq6"/>
 ### 6. Where did output from running 'go build' and 'go install' go? ###